Chronic Victim Mentality: Why Do Some People Spend All Day Complaining?

 6. A problem becomes eternal

 A chronic victim mentality is a problem that only gets worse over time.
-Their misfortunes and complaints become habitual.

 This can cause us to feel despair and frustration, and everything becomes an emotional burden.